Firefighters respond to house fire in Dayton

-DAYTON — Firefighters are on scene of a house fire in Dayton Sunday afternoon, a Montgomery County dispatch supervisor confirmed.
+DAYTON — Firefighters responded to a house fire in Dayton early Monday morning.

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]

-Note: - UPDATE: Motorcyclist dead after crash on busy Springfield road